 Feedback will be provided on these tasks to enable the student to identify and rectify problems.

-At the end of the semester there is one summative assessment exercise in the form of a 2hour exam.
+At the end of the semester there is one summative assessment exercise in the form of a 2-hour exam.
 The exam mark obtained counts 70% towards the final mark.
-In preparing for the exam students have to pay heed to the assessment criteria for the intended specific outcomes.